 Just as the world of work continues to shift and change, so too do the benefits and perks employees most want from their employers.
 This is particularly true since COVID-19 and after a huge shift towards working remotely.
 So, what are the most desired employee perks post-pandemic?

 Let's take a look at the workplace perks and benefits employees want most post-pandemic, given the rapidly changing nature of the modern workplace, and what employers should consider when it comes to benefits and what to prioritise.

 How COVID-19 is changing workplace benefits and perks for employees

-COVID-19 and the drive towards remote working has inevitably changed the landscape of employee benefits and what employees are looking for when it comes to perks and support.
+COVID-19 and the drive towards remote working has inevitably changed the landscape of employee benefits and what employees are looking for when it comes to staff perks and support.

 According to a Metlife study on employee benefit trends in 2020, 74% of employees are concerned about at least one aspect of their wellbeing (such as financial wellbeing and psychological safety) as a result of the COVID-19 pandemic; furthermore, 4 in 10 say their employer is not currently offering benefits or programs that help them.

 However, Gartner have recently reported that one of the top future of work trends post-pandemic is that employers have an expanded role as a social safety net for employees in offering benefits such as financial assistance, enhanced sick leave, flexible working, and childcare provisions.
 Many employers are recognising that employee wellbeing is the priority during this crisis to ensure resilience long term.

 According to a Perkbox survey of 1,532 employees for the perks they most want in 2021, half said employee discounts were the perk that would make them happier and improve their wellbeing the most.
 Other prominent perks included flexibility and remote working.

 In order, these were the workplace perks those surveyed found most important for their wellbeing: